 Does your team demonstrate passion, curiosity and commitment to get it done?

-Being an innovator is one of the most exciting and rewarding things one can do.
-However, it is also a long and demanding one.
+Being an innovator is one of the most exciting and rewarding things someone can do.
+However, it is also a long and demanding job.
 Your team needs to demonstrate that it is able to withstand these challenges and truly deliver a solution that will improve lives.